seanbreckenridge/HPI_API/README.md

 To change the port this runs on, you can use the `--port` flag to change the port this runs on (default is `5050`) when running with `hpi_api server`.

+By default, this allows CORS requests, you can pass the `--no-cors` flag to disable that.

 If you want to customize the application further, you can import the generated Flask application to add routes, or run it with another WSGI compatible server, like [`waitress`](https://pypi.org/project/waitress/):

 ```python